dhiltonp/pop/docs/source/book/problem.rst

 of small applications.

 Finally, POP applications can all be deployed as single binary deployments.
-This solves the complex deployment problem, always making code easy to distribute.
+This solves the complex deployment problem -- always making code easy to distribute.

 How Does POP Do This?